-Roofing including roof space Repair category 2 Notes There are a number of loose/broken/slipped slates.
-A licensed roofing contractor can inspect and advise further.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-Re-fixing and renewal of roof slates will satisfy immediate repair work, however the roof is of original materials.
-It may be more cost effective to initiate more extensive works such as re- roofing in the short to medium term.
-A reputable
+Roofing including roof space

+Repair category 2

+Notes There is localised moss on the roof structure.
+There are some loose, broken and uneven roof slates.
+Re-fixing and renewal of roof slates will satisfy immediate repair work, however the main roof appears generally of original materials.
+More extensive works such as re- roofing may be required to the main original roof in the short to medium term.
+A reputable roofing contractor can provide further advice.
+Insulation within the roof void area is not to current recommended thickness.